The Good Schools Guide Review of Leighton Park School, Reading, RG2 7EE

 Solid, not stunning, results but school takes a broad range, stands by its charges, lets them pursue passions and has been known to make silk purses from the proverbial.
-In 2013, 65 per cent A*/B grades at A level with an average point score of 32 in the increasingly popular International Baccalaureate.
-At GCSE, 36 per cent A*/A grades.
+In 2014, 56 per cent A*/B (32 per cent A*/A) grades at A level with an average point score of 34 in the increasingly popular International Baccalaureate.
+At GCSE, 44 per cent A*/A grades.
 Almost half A level students take maths – a strength of the school – and about a third physics or chemistry.
 Extensive labs a hive of animated activity when we visited – frequencies and vibrations in physics, reaction times in chemistry, buzzing and busy.
 Excellent art and design, English lit good.
 Modern languages flagged by parents as a 'could do better' with few if any boys taking at A level.
 First name terms (used throughout) can make it hard for staff to establish themselves but most do so with great aplomb.
 A few staff moved on, some for promotion, some retired, others by mutual agreement; new blood well-received.
 Smallish classes, good facilities, multi-media languages centre, well-appointed maths building, great workshop space for DT.
 Religious studies (called 'beliefs and values') includes philosophy of Quakerism.
 Reading important, jolly library with squishy bean-bags and themed, artful displays prepared by a librarian passionate about inspiring others to read.
 School regularly hosts visiting authors, and even produces and prints its own books and anthologies.

 Intellectual rather than academic in approach: pupils are encouraged to question, think, experiment and to challenge ideas.
 'We do more than just learn, we consider implications,' said one girl; another added, 'Leighton Park lets you be an individual, even giving you metaphorical rope to almost hang yourself with, then steps in at the critical moment, if you haven't saved yourself.'
-In line with the Quaker ethos, head is keen to create a professional learning community and subscribes to the view that 'teachers should be guides on the side not sages on the stage'.
-Had a major push on improving accountability and upping expectations.
+In line with the Quaker ethos, school is keen to create a professional learning community and subscribes to the view that 'teachers should be guides on the side not sages on the stage'.
+Major push on improving accountability and upping expectations.
 Monitoring, recording, reporting and targets emphasised with 'portfolio of progress' to highlight the good and the gaps.
 No intention of ceding to sausage machine, 'We expect pupils to question and to challenge, but they have to take ever-greater responsibility for their learning too.'
 Some parents concerned cerebral push might spoil the nature of LP, others guardedly approve, 'If it focuses staff and students without strait-jacketing, allows them to continue to explore their learning and doesn't pressure the way some other local schools do, it will be fine.'
 Procedural tightening addresses odd moan about communication.
 'In some ways the lack of hover encapsulates the beauty of LP but in others it doesn't cut mustard – there have been lots of last minute assessments and squeezing things in, so better planning is welcome'; another added, 'It wasn't helpful to hear your child had gone from A to D at the end of an academic of year'.
 Precisely.